-Sonal Khamajeet is a Lecturer in Law at St Mary's University and has over five years of teaching experience on both undergraduate and post graduate level.
-Sonal is currently the module leader for Family Law, Human Rights, English Legal System and European Union Law.
+Sonal Khamajeet is a lecturer in law at St Mary's University and has over five years of teaching experience on both undergraduate and postgraduate level.
+Sonal is currently the module leader for:

 To be able to adapt to different learners, Sonal uses a variety of teaching methods ranging from active learning to blended approach.